CarooDev/start_bootstrap_admin_theme/README.md

 $ gem install start_bootstrap_admin_theme
 ```

+## Usage

+You can use `app/views/start_bootstrap_admin_theme/pages/index.html.erb` as a base for your layout.

+You can also run the SB admin demo in your app, which can be useful during development.
+To do so, add `mount StartBootstrapAdminTheme::Engine => "/start_bootstrap_admin_theme"` to your `config/routes`.
+You should see the demo at http://localhost:3000/start_bootstrap_admin_theme/pages/index.html.

 ## Development

 See https://github.com/SnackNation/start_bootstrap_admin_theme/blob/master/script/install/USAGE.md for how to import updates to the Start Bootstrap Admin Theme into this repo.